stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 - Not only the RSI Indicator which we learned in this article, look at other fundamentals of the stock so that your chances will increase identifying the right stock.

-- Given a score to each parameter and try to invest in a stock which got the high score.
+- Given a score to each parameter and try to invest in a stock that got the high score.

 - Your overall stock portfolio should not cross 10% of your total overall portfolio.